 Yesterday, a lazy Sunday, we held a Spring Roll Brunch in our home, along with wine pairings.

 You can create a do-it-yourself spring roll buffet, but given the crowd, we enlisted one dexterous friend to help us with the wrap-and-roll.

-So first: What’s a spring roll?
+But first: What’s a spring roll?

 Identifying spring rolls can be confusing, and here’s why: